Swiss chalet

 There are also Octoberfest celebrations, Swiss National Day festivities, and a Blues, Brews and Food Truck Festival.
 The full events calendar is available here.

-Where to stay
+Where to stay in New Glarus

-Whether you’re all about the “Swissness” or not, no matter what you end up doing you are bound to have a fun time in New Glarus!
+Whether you’re all about the “Swissness” or not, no matter what you end up doing, you are bound to have a fun time in New Glarus!

-If you enjoy cultural travel in the midwest, you may want to check out Pilsen, Chicago’s Latino neighborhood.
+If you enjoy cultural travel in the Midwest, you may want to check out Pilsen, Chicago’s Latino neighborhood.

 1. Wow, so great to have Switzerland so close-by!